akumina/AkuminaDev/docs/Modern-Faq.md

 ## Can I still use a CDN with the Akumina Framework in Modern?

-Yes, in fact Akumina’s Modern implementation uses a CDN by default.
+Yes, in fact Akumina’s Modern implementation uses a CDN by default for its Framework files

 ## How do I author news articles in a Single Page Application experience?

 See https://akumina.github.io/docs/Modern-SPA#faqs